mandober/debrief.math/300-logic/lo.GLOSSARY.md

 ## Absoluteness
 Absoluteness is a property of a formula.
 A formula is said to be absolute if it has the same truth value in each class of structures/models.

+## Admissible rule of inference
+An inference rule is admissible when all of its instances satisfy the property: if the premises are derivable, then the conclusion is derivable.

 ## Ampliative
 Ampliative (from Latin "ampliare" meaning "to enlarge") is a term used mainly in logic, meaning "extending" or "adding to that which is already known".
 This term was often used by medieval logicians in the analyses of the temporal content of their subject terms.
 There were 3 rules outlined in its usage: